 In 2005, two of Raspa’s pieces for string orchestra were selected for performance at the Living Composer’s Concert held in Glendale, Wisconsin.
 Those two pieces were “Bagatelle No. 1” and “On The Lake”.
 In 2012, Raspa’s trio work, “Dimension 20, Regeneration” was selected for performance in the program, "Access Contemporary Music" and performed in Chicago by members of the contemporary music ensemble "Anaphora".
 That program was broadcast over the Internet.
 Raspa’s educational music for the piano has received excellent reviews in the music trade journal, Clavier.
 His educational music for the string orchestra has received excellent reviews in The American String Teacher Journal.

 Raspa taught music privately for more than 25 years in Pennsylvania and Minnesota and also served on the Board of Directors of the Minnesota River Valley Music Teachers Association.
 The last three years, prior to moving back to the east coast, he served as President of that organization.
-Raspa was also a member of the Minneapolis Music Teachers Forum and served as state/national liaison for that group.
+Raspa was also a member of the Minneapolis Music Teachers Forum and served as State/National Liaison for that group.

 Raspa is a freelance composer and has a number of works listed with major distributors both here in the United States and Europe.
-You can visit his publisher pages at Sheet Music Plus and J. W. Pepper & Son, Inc. in the United States and MusicaNEO in Switzerland for more information and a listing of his available works for piano, chamber ensemble and orchestra.
-Nick is a member of the Society of Composers, Inc., ASCAP and is a past President and Emeritus member of The Minnesota River Valley Music Teachers Association.
+His works have sold in over 30 countries.
+You can visit his publisher pages at Sheet Music Plus, J. W. Pepper & Son, Inc., and Parts & Score in the United States, Score Exchange in England and MusicaNEO in Switzerland for more information and a listing of his available works for piano, voice, instrumental duets, trios, chamber ensembles, full and string orchestra.

 Pianist & Composer